Desareh001/Desareh001/README.md

 •	🤔 Looking for help with your career move within Software Development?
 Contact me.
 This would make the most sense.

-•	💬 Ask me about Interview processes, candidate preparation, interview training and 'signal', eliminating bias, diversity in the workplace.
+•	💬 Ask me about Sourcing methods, interview processes, candidate preparation, interview training, eliminating bias, diversity in the workplace.
 Etc.

-•	📫 How to reach me: ron dot kleinmoedig at outlook dot com
+•	📫 How to reach me: r dot kleinmoedig at Amsterdam dot nl